pygrum/karmine/README.md

 # Karmine

 Karmine is a C2 server written in Go.
 It handles requests from a bot/backdoor ('Karma'), which has built-in dropping, exfiltration and anti-analysis / sandboxing features.
 All communication happens over mTLS, with transferred objects AES-encrypted to avoid detection.
-Karma instances are run using a loader, 'Karl', which reads encrypted PEs written to disk, decrypts and runs them in memory.
+Karma instances are run entirely in memory via [Process Injection](https://github.com/pygrum/karmine/karl/runpe/README.md).

+## Why?

+I built this as part of independent research into malware detection evasion techniques.
+Some of the simpler techniques are included in the beacon ('Karma') of this project:
+- Fileless execution: the final payload is embedded as an encrypted buffer into another program.
+It is then decrypted and injected into another process
+- DLL sideloading: the custom DLL included in this project leverages a DLL sideloading 'vulnerability' in the trusted file `bthudtask.exe`, which auto-elevates to Admin.
+The DLL subsequently adds the current folder to the Windows Defender exclusion path, disables the cleaning of the temp folder, and creates a scheduled task for the payload to run each time the device restarts.
+- As of release v0.1.0, there are no anti-analysis / sandboxing techniques built in.

+## Use cases

+This project is versatile; with potential for use within CTFs, as well as real life testing situations, due to it's enhanced evasion abilities.
+I do NOT condone and will NOT be responsible for the use of this software for malicious purposes.
+This software is intended for educational + legal use only.

 ## Setup